 Black Scurf or Rhizoctonia canker (Rhizoctonia solani) is also known as “the dirt that won’t wash off” potatoes.
 Rhizoctonia arises from inoculum present in all soil or from infected seed tubers.
 The fungus attacks the emerging sprouts, killing some and weakening others.
 This results in loss of stand, stunting of the plants and rolling of the leaves.
 In the fall, the fungus forms small black dots (sclerotia or black scurf) on the tuber.
 Black scurf becomes more severe if the crop has been topkilled and then left sitting for several weeks in cool moist soil.

 Control of Rhizoctonia starts with planting disease-free seed into warm soil.
-Seed piece treatments, such as Maxim MZ, will help reduce rhizoctonia incidence.
-Growers should harvest within two weeks of topkilling.
+Seed piece treatments, will help reduce rhizoctonia incidence.
+Growers should harvest within two weeks of topkilling, as soon as skin set is adequate.

 Blackleg/Tuber soft rot (Erwinia carotovora) is a bacterial infection that can attack both the tops and tubers of potato plants.
 When the bacteria attack the tops, the infected stems become blackened and water-soaked near the soil line, giving rise to the term “blackleg.”
 Contact between plants can spread blackleg.
 Control of blackleg involves planting clean seed and avoiding practices that can spread disease between plants.
 If roguing blackleg out of seed fields, bag any rogue plants so they do not touch other plants in the field.
 Crop rotation of at least three years between potato crops is preferred.